Contains the active ingredient, escitalopram (as escitalopram oxalate)

 Tell your doctor as soon as possible if you notice any of the following.

 These may be serious side effects.
 You may need medical attention.

-becoming nervous, confused, forgetful, unable to concentrate, agitated, confused, panicky or anxious
+becoming nervous, confused, forgetful, unable to concentrate, agitated, confused,

 feeling restless or unable to sit still

 stomach pain with nausea and vomiting of blood, or blood in the bowel movements

 general swelling or swollen hands, ankles, feet or face or eye area due to fluid build-up

 feelings of not being part of your body, or in a daze

 feeling sick or unwell with weak muscles or feeling confused (these symptoms may be

 signs of a rare condition as a result of low levels of sodium in the blood, which